alessiofrittoli/crypto-cipher/README.md

 <summary>Returns</summary>

-Type: `Promise<void>`
+Type: `Cph.Stream.Hybrid.EncryptReturnType`

-- A new Promise that resolves when hybrid encryption is complete.
+- An object containing:
+  - a new instance of `cipher` allowing you to add listeners to the `cipher` encryption process.
+  - the actual `encrypt` callback that must be called and awaited to start the encryption process.

 </details>